What is the average length of stay?

 How do we sign up for the special trips to concerts and Broadway shows?

 We have an average of one major trip per week.
-Campers who sign up with the Early Bird enrollment receive two free trips.
+Campers who sign up with the Early Bird enrollment receive one free non-premium trips.
 You select from a list of the weekly trips consisting of Broadway Shows, concerts, amusement parks, rafting trips, etc. Not everyone goes on every trip and those campers who remain in camp, or prefer to remain in camp, have regular activities.
 You are under no obligation to enroll for any special trips.
 There is no charge for local trips to movies, bowling, ice skating, miniature golf, etc.

 How much extra spending money do we need?

 It is suggested to bring an average of $25 per week in cash which is locked up in the office for safekeeping.
 Campers only need money on trips for souvenirs, t-shirts, etc. The shopping trips are for parents’ discretion as most girls like to buy an outfit or pair of jeans they could not previously fit into.